knative/community/elections/2023-TOC/README.md

 Once you have created the PR, you may email knative-dev and/or knative-users *once* to let people know about your candidacy and encourage endorsements as comments on the PR.
-Please use something like for your email in order to encourage endorsements in GitHub and not on the mailing list:
+Please use something like the text below for your email in order to encourage endorsements in GitHub and not on the mailing list:

 ```